wp-plugins/postman-smtp/readme.txt

 Have you been having [trouble sending your email](https://wordpress.org/support/topic/smtp-connect-failed) recently?
 In 2014, Google began [increasing their SMTP security checks](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) to include OAuth 2.0, and [blocking](https://support.google.com/accounts/answer/6010255) [traditional](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) SMTP SSL/TLS mechanisms with Gmail.
 Google may be quietly dumping your outbound mail and you wouldn't even know.

-Postman is the first and only next-generation SMTP plugin to provide WordPress with the latest security mechanism for sending email.
-Once configured, Google and Hotmail actively grant Postman permission to send messages on you behalf.
-When your site generates an email, from a Lost Password or a plugin like [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), Postman handles the OAuth 2.0 authentication and SMTP delivery.
+Postman is the first and only next-generation SMTP plugin to provide WordPress with OAuth 2.0, the latest security mechanism for sending email.
+Once configured, Google and Hotmail actively grant Postman permission to send messages on your behalf.
+When your site generates an email, from a Lost Password or a plugin like [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), Postman handles the authentication and delivery.

 Never have an email authentication issue again!